- Creating and Making Use of a New Result Template

 Inserting the Global Search Box inside of an External Component Section

-- In your page header, insert the External Components Section rendering, located in the Sections folder.
+- Insert the External Components Section rendering in your placeholder.
+This rendering is located in the Sections folder.

-- Create or select a data source for the External Components Section.
+- Create or select a data source for the External Components Section (see Configuring the External Components Section).

 - In the External Components Section, select the External Components placeholder and insert a new rendering.

-Select the Global Search Section, and select Next.
+Select the Global Search Section.
 This will add placeholders for you to insert the search box and related components.

 - Select the Global Searchbox placeholder and insert a new rendering.